nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

 In the Metropolis-Hastings algorithm, we iteratively draw samples from the posterior.
 For each new sample, we evaluate its probability relative to the previous sample.
 The sample is either accepted or rejected based on this evaluation.
 Over many iterations, the density of accepted samples approximates the true posterior distribution.

-To illustrate, the animation below shows the random walk process for sampling three abundance parameters in a mixture of three endmembers.
-The blue regions represent the true posterior distribution.
+For illustration, the animation below shows the random walk process for sampling abundance parameters in a mixture of three endmembers.
+The blue regions represent the true target distribution.
 Notice how the sampler, starting from a random point in the parameter space, gradually converges to the high-probability regions:

 <div style="display: flex; justify-content: center;">
   <img src="/assets/img/post_2_random_walk.gif" alt="Random Walk">